 Turn on audio👆

-zipBoard is a cloud-based design feedback and collaboration platform that facilitates efficient design reviews and collaboration among architects, engineers, and other project stakeholders regardless of their physical location. zipBoard offers a wide range of benefits due to its features tailored to meet the needs of AEC teams working remotely:
+zipBoard is a cloud-based design feedback and collaboration platform that facilitates efficient design reviews and collaboration among architects, engineers, and other project stakeholders regardless of their physical location.

 Click to watch video👆

-zipBoard seamlessly integrates (via APIs) with document management software and architectural design software.
 Due to this, architects can easily share their designs, allowing team members to review and provide feedback directly on the design files without leaving their design software or document management platform.
-This eliminates the need for time-consuming and often cumbersome file-sharing processes, enabling architects to collaborate in real time and iterate on designs swiftly.

 zipBoard also has integrations for communication tools like Microsoft Teams and Slack, as well as project management tools like Wrike.